inference-labs-inc/sertn-avs/README.md

 make start-chain
 ```

-The above command starts a local anvil chain from a [saved state](./tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json) with eigenlayer and zkLayer contracts already deployed (but no operator registered).
+The above command starts a local anvil chain from a [saved state](./tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json) with eigenlayer and sertn contracts already deployed (but no operator registered).

 Start the aggregator: